varl/vlv-spine/content/typisht.md

 it is thought.

-At least the train of thought is allowed to follow the rails to the end, and now being forced to slow down and nearly stop, for a bit, everytime the context changes.
+At least the train of thought is allowed to follow the rails to the end, and now being forced to slow down and nearly stop, for a bit, every time the context changes.
 Friends talking about games, acquaintances talking about a link, posted minutes ago, until the next link comes along, what I am trying to do, the music changed track, wait, let me just add this next song to the playlist, oh, James